derele/Mouse_Eimeria_Field/README.md

 Analysis ready datasets to be used (or which have bin used) in research projects:

-- MiceTableMusAliceArticle.csv: Has been compiled using the script [MiceTableMusAliceArticle.R]()
+- [MiceTableMusAliceArticle.csv]: Has been compiled using the script [MiceTableMusAliceArticle.R](https://github.com/derele/Mouse_Eimeria_Field/blob/master/R/input2product/MiceTableMusAliceArticle.R)

 ## [data_input](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_input)

 ###  [Mouse_data](https://github.com/derele/Mouse_Eimeria_Field/tree/master/data_input/Mouse_data)

-This contains two important datasets for each year: dissections and genotyping.
+This contains two important datasets for each year:

+- Dissections

 Trapping data is originally compiled in as "trapping data" (HZ\\d\\d_Trap.csv) by the catching teams.
 We also store this